XD2Sketch/react-chat-stream/README.md

       url: 'https://your-api-url',
       method: 'POST',
     },
+    // This means that the user input will be sent as the body of the request with the key 'prompt'.
     method: {
-      // This will add a key to the body with the user's input.
       type: 'body',
       key: 'prompt',
     }